The Democratic Backsliding Analysis Project

 We are thus currently performing a second pass of the RCA, which is the analysis step of SIP.
 To improve this step and make results easy to read, we will be using MECE Issue Trees for the first time to drive the analysis step of SIP.
 This will result in tree diagrams that are easy to grasp and easy to describe.
 Due to use of MECE, the diagrams should be persuasive.

-We may be using agent based modeling if necessary in the analysis.
+We will be using agent based modeling.
 Previously we used system dynamics modeling.

 Problem Background